School Admission Appeals Solicitors

 Specialist advice, guidance and experience can assist you to lodge a successful school admission appeal.
 Firstly, by presenting a solid written case and secondly through advocacy, by presenting your case coherently at an appeal hearing in front of an independent panel.

-Panels like to see well researched and rational parents who are rejecting the school offered for valid and evidenced reasons, we can assist you with preparing your written case and with your presentation at the panel hearing.
+Panels like to see well researched and rational parents who are rejecting the school offered for valid and evidenced reasons.
+Our school admission appeals solicitors can assist you with preparing your written case and with your presentation at the panel hearing.

 - Distance - if you fall just outside the catchment area it is worth challenging how the distance is measured?